sanishsuwal7/devPortfolio/src/pages/projects/gleefactor/overview.md

 The company had to pivot away from in-person events and quickly build an online platform that would be able to handle a growing number of uniquely built products.
 This posed a challenge for their Wordpress based infrastructure.

-The goal was to deliver a site that featured a payment gateway, downloads, email subscriptions and bilingual content.

 # Web Stack and Explanation

 I chose a server side rendered site that would load from a CDN to achieve the fastest loading times. **I chose Gatsby for the static page generation because their Wordpress plugin is second to none.**